-GDPR Compliance exists to protect EU residents.
-Why does your organization need comply?
-There is a possibility of a fine up to four percent of an organization’s global revenue for non-compliance.
+- If your organization is found to be non-compliant, there is a possibility of a fine of up to four percent of an organization’s global revenue for non-compliance.
 That’s a pretty steep fine.

 What Steps Can Your Nonprofit Take to Comply with GDPR?

 Meeting and maintaining GDPR compliance standards may represent a big change for your charity.
 These 10 tips are a starting point for GDPR Compliance:

 - Give all your employees training on the regulations.
 Anyone involved in data management, websites, fundraising and talking and writing to constituents need to know how to handle data and respond to inquiries.

 - Assign roles as to who will be responsible for data protection.
 Create a team of database and CRM managers.

 - Support your IT staff and get them working in liaison with marketing and fundraising teams.

 - Be transparent in your website privacy language regarding GDPR compliance.
 Ensure that visitors can understand what data you’re collecting and how it’ll be used.